emmanuelfwerr/BDM/README.md

 * Open your terminal, go to project main directory, and run shell file `run.sh`
     * This will run each of the scripts in each zone sequentially thus completing flow of data from source to final tables

-**Ignore `update_landing.sh`!** ...although it is fully operational and pretty cool, it is part of P1 of this project and unnecessary to the flow of data in P2
+**Ignore `update_landing.sh`!** ...although it is fully operational and pretty cool, it is part of P1 of this project and unnecessary to run in P2.
+Feel free to take a look inside though!